allanice001/slactorbot/README.md

 # slactorbot

-A Slack bot with hot patch!
+A slack bot that uses lightweights actors and dynamic module imports for plugins